mmeasic/mmeasic.github.io/_posts/airflow/2020-01-29-airflow-tips-and-important-concepts.markdown

 # Introduction

 I recently had a session with my colleagues at Strands Labs where we have went through our DAGs and pinpointed key constructs we are using.

-Note that we are currently not running Airflow in a distributed manner.
+Please note that we are, currently, not running Airflow in a distributed manner.
 That should change in the future due to the company's involvement in developing a proprietary AI Cloud Platform.

-Despite majority of the stuff I have written is available online, especially through an incredibly-well organized and concise Airflow documentation, I am sharing what we have pointed out as very important.
+Despite majority of the stuff I have written is available online, especially through an incredibly-well organized and concise Airflow documentation, I am sharing what we found useful.

 ## Requirements